jcassem/propertyServer/README.md

 REST API for Property management written in Go to be deployed as AWS Lambdas.

+This uses an AWS DynamoDb instance with a partition key of 'id', which is a string intended to house UUIDs.

 ## Build/Deploy

 To build the code: